in-nizam-cs/SampleGit/README.md

 # SampleGit

-This is a sample git repository
+This is a sample git repo